pbeardshear/Tycho/README.md

 ## Documentation

-Full documentation can be found at: [coming soon]
+Full documentation can be found at: http://pbeardshear.github.com/Tycho